textileio/textile/README.md

 Congrats!
 You now have Buckets running locally.

-Notice that the compose file also starts an IPFS node.
+The Docker Compose file starts an IPFS node, which is used to pin bucket files and folders.
 You could point `buckd` to a different (possibly remote) IPFS node by setting the `BUCK_ADDR_IPFS_API` variable to a different multiaddress.

 By default, this approach does not start [Powergate](https://github.com/textileio/powergate).
 If you do, be sure to set the `BUCK_ADDR_POWERGATE_API` variable to the multiaddress of your Powergate.
 Buckets must be configured with Powergate to enable Filecoin archiving with `buck archive`.